niemopen/niem-naming-design-rules/ndr6src.md

 This overview describes NIEM's design goals and principles, and introduces key features of the architecture.
 The major design goals are:

 * *Shared understanding of data.* NIEM helps developers working on different systems to understand the data their systems share with each other.
+NIEM also helps data analysts understand and integrate data from multiple sources.

 * *Reuse of community-agreed data definitions.* NIEM reduces the cost of data interoperability by promoting shared data definitions — without requiring a single data model of everything for everyone.